JamesKrW/robot-world/README.md

 ## Overview

-Robot-World predicts future frame conditioned on previous frames and actions, the architeture of which is based on Open OASIS.
+Robot-World predicts future frame conditioned on previous frames and actions.
+Currently we use the model from Open OASIS.

 ## Supported Datasets